They chase it, but they can never catch it.

 In Social Psychology: Theories, Research, and Applications, Robert S. Feldman identifies key dimensions that influence your performance and satisfaction.

-Five Key Job Dimensions
+5 Key Job Dimensions of Work Happiness

 The key job dimensions are:

 The 5 Key Job Dimensions of Work Happiness Explained